whitehatspidey7/Feistel-Chat/README.md

 - a simple functional chat app has been built with basic frontend UI.
 - code for encryption and decryption of the chat messages being transmitted is still in progress.

+# Requirements
+you would need to install express and socket.io to run the code.
+-follow the following commands:- npm install express socket.io --save

 # Launch the project
 Run server.js in terminal and open up localhost:5000 in a web browser.